sagemathinc/cocalc/notes/final_push.md

-- [ ] (1:30?) idea: "invite a friend" (could even have a link when sharing projects)

-- [ ] (2:00?)
-BUG: trying to download a large file (even 5MB!) can lead to disaster, e.g., rh.pdf from books project.

-- [ ] (0:20?) make it so "connecting..." message also displays a message in same way as "upgrade" box.

-- [x] (1:00?) show number of users/projects on help screen.

-- [x] (0:45?) responsive project screen -- files
-     x - big "Files" label is not necessary and wastes space x - Choose file... search is too big x - home icon awkwardly located
-     x - Terminal command... is too big x - **top** all the project-file-link width:xxx px stuff must be redone to use responsive grid

-- [ ] (1:00?) responsive editor screen PHONE:
-     - always use fullscreen mode for file editing, by default.
-     - big exit button at top right (?) that goes back to file listing, but otherwise leave it having "taken over" screen.
-     - big "execute" button (?)
-     - chat doesn't appear (or only partly does) -- needs to be a separate screen (?)

-- [ ] responsive project screen PHONE -- recent
+- [ ] (0:45?)
+(0:28) responsive: recent files in project
-     - get rid of title at top
+     x - get rid of title at top
-     - <div class="salvus-editor"...> has a margin-left, that is useless; this is right below "the actual recent file UI"
-     - just have one row of filenames rather than three, or be responsive to make it one... in any case, the width of the filenames isn't long enough on mobile.
-     - the "save all" and "clear" buttons touch the "choose file..." box above. (and I NEVER use "save all")
+     ?? - <div class="salvus-editor"...> has a margin-left, that is useless; this is right below "the actual recent file UI" x - just have one row of filenames rather than three, or be responsive to make it one... in any case, the width of the filenames isn't long enough on mobile. x - the "save all" and "clear" buttons touch the "choose file..." box above. (and I NEVER use "save all")

-- [ ] responsive project screen PHONE -- new
+- [ ] (0:45?) responsive project screen PHONE -- new
      - get rid of a margin-left:3em;
      - get rid of h1 title at top
      - don't auto-focus on name (since we don't want a keyboard by default)